fachwerk-dev/lib/docs/get-started/vite.md

 app.mount("#app");
 ```

-Finally, add `/src/index.md` where you can use Markdown and Fachwerk syntax.
+Finally, add `/src/index.md` to use Markdown and Fachwerk syntax.

 Note that `/src/App.vue` is no longer needed and can be removed.